 Stock-based compensation expense recognized in the Consolidated Statements of Operations is based on options ultimately expected to vest, reduced by the amount of estimated forfeitures.
-The Company chose the straight-line method of allocating compensation cost over the requisite service period of the related award according to authoritative guidance.
-The Company calculates the expected term based on the historical average period of time that options were outstanding as adjusted for expected changes in future exercise patterns, which, for options granted in fiscal 2023, 2022 and 2021 resulted in an expected term of approximately 4.6 to 5.0 years, 5.0 years and 5.0 years, respectively.
+The Company chose the straightline method of allocating compensation cost over the requisite service period of the related award according to authoritative guidance.
+The Company calculates the expected term based on the historical average period of time that options were outstanding as adjusted for expected changes in future exercise patterns, which, for options granted in fiscal 2024, 2023 and 2022 resulted in an expected term of approximately 4.5 to 4.9 years, 4.6 to 5.0 years and 5.0 years, respectively.
 The Company uses its historical volatility to estimate expected volatility.
 The risk-free interest rate is based on the U.S. Treasury yields in effect at the time of grant for periods corresponding to the expected life of the options.
 The dividend yield is 0%, based on the fact that the Company has never paid dividends and has no present intention to pay dividends.
 Changes to these assumptions may have a significant impact on the results of operations.